fabio-miranda/fabio-miranda.github.io/courses/cs524-spring-2023/cs524-spring-2023-syllabus.md

 https://fmiranda.me/

-Office hours: Friday 10am - 12pm, or by appointment (Zoom info on Discord).
+Office hours: Friday 10am - 12pm, or by appointment (Zoom info on Piazza).

 ***